klust/SupercomputersForStarters/docs/7_Accelerators/7_04_Programming_accelerators.md

 to the LLVM project while Intel is already experimenting with a new community-developed more modern front-end for Fortran.
 OpenACC support in the LLVM ecosystem will build upon the OpenMP support, the technology that we will discuss next, using extensions for those OpenACC features that still have no equivalent in OpenMP.
+Howver, as of version 2015 (summer 2022) this support is still very incomplete and experimental.

 ### OpenMP